muziejus/novel-maps-of-ny-2017/README.md

 a fit.
 Of course, you could comment out those lines from `latex-support/second-header.tex` or install the fonts.
 They are free.

 The bibliography is built using a `.bib` file and `Biber`.
-Explaining hot to build that is way beyond the scope of this document.
+Explaining how to build that is way beyond the scope of this document.

 ## Issues / roadmap